Chipotle's Decline Has Just Started... Here's Why

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

 Additional disclosure: Disclaimer: The views expressed, including the outcome of future events, are the opinions of the firm and its management and do not represent, and should not be considered to be, investment advice.
 You should not use this article for that purpose.
 This article includes forward looking statements as to future events that may or may not develop as the writer opines.
-Before making any investment decision you should consult your own investment, business, legal, tax, and financial advisers
+Before making any investment decision you should consult your own investment, business, legal, tax, and financial advisers.